 The Sole Representative visa can also lead to settlement in the UK.

-What is the Tier 2 (General) Visa for Chinese Nationals?
+What is Skilled Worker Visa for Chinese Nationals?

-The Skilled Worker visa replaced the Tier 2 categories, and is a popular visa option for highly skilled Chinese workers who wish to work in the UK and requires sponsorship from a Tier 2 sponsor.
-The Tier 2 Visa is a Points Based System application and Applicants, therefore, need to acquire a total of 70 points in order for their application to be successful.
+The Skilled Worker visa replaced the Tier 2 categories, and is a popular visa option for highly skilled Chinese workers who wish to work in the UK and requires sponsorship from a Home Office approved sponsor.
+The Skilled Worker Visa is a Points Based System application and Applicants, therefore, need to acquire a total of 70 points in order for their application to be successful.
 This includes:

 10 points for the English language – Applicants must meet a minimum level of CEFR level B1 in reading, writing, speaking and listening or have an academic qualification that was taught in English.

-Chinese nationals who were in the UK as a Tier 4 (General) student can apply to switch into the Tier 2 (General) category from within the UK and can apply for a visa duration of up to 5 years and 14 days either in one go or through extensions.
+Chinese nationals who were in the UK as a student (formerly the Tier 4 (General) route) can apply to switch into the Skilled Worker category from within the UK and can apply for a visa duration of up to 5 years and 14 days either in one go or through extensions.
 Applicants are able to apply for settlement or switch into other visa categories from within the UK.
 Family members of the main applicant may also apply under the rules and policy guidance for dependent family members of Points Based System and Appendix W migrants.